Abdulrahman Akkad: Political views

 Akkad identifies as secular, supporting the principle of separation of the state from religious institutions.
 As a former member of the Atheist Refugee Relief organization, Akkad aided many Atheist & LGBTQ+ Middle Eastern refugees in Germany.

 Akkad's story was mentioned during the federal government session of the Federal parliament of Germany for Human Rights in 2020 by German philosopher David Berger after Instagram banned his account because he was gay and the threats he was exposed to.

 Abdulrahman and his family have also been strong opponents of the Syrian regime, especially after Akkad's sister-in-law was shot and killed by a regime sniper in 2012, leading his brother to dissent from the army, and forcing his entire family to flee the country after severe pressure imposed by al-Assad's authorities.

 He encouraged the deportation of refugees who did not integrate into German society and did not respect the law and the constitution.
 He supported the German government's decision to deport Syrian refugees who committed crimes to Syria and encouraged the deportation of supporters of the Syrian regime.

 Akkad criticized the German government's policy in dealing with refugee and integration laws, and said that he was tired of neglecting the German police for not knowing how to deal with the threats he received from Arabs in Germany and Europe.

 Reception

-There has been a long history of oppression and discrimination against the LGBT community in the Arab world through censorship, hate speech, and government-coordinated persecution.
+There has been a long history of oppression and discrimination against the LGBTQ community in the Arab world through censorship, hate speech, and government-coordinated persecution.
 Akkad's story has been met with some supportive, but mostly homophobic responses through media coverage and public discourse.
 Akkad even started receiving death threats after coming out.